astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

-This method is called when the user chooses the Import Configuration menu command from the Import and Export Configuration submenu of the Tools menu.
+This method is called when the user chooses the Import ProjectFileRenamerConfiguration menu command from the Import and Export ProjectFileRenamerConfiguration submenu of the Tools menu.
 This method responds to the event by showing the user a dialog that the user can utilize to select the file they want to import, and then calls the presenter to perform the import operation.